CollegesChat/colleges.chat/README.md

 # colleges.chat

-This repo contains source code of the website.
+This repo contains source code of [colleges.chat](https://colleges.chat).

+## Deployment

+The commits in branch `main` will be automatically generated a preview version.
+The commits in branch `deploy` will be automatically deployed to [colleges.chat](https://colleges.chat), so please make sure the preview in branch `main` is correct before merged.

 ## Environment